satkar605/retention-optimizer/prescriptive-analysis.md

 | Student  | 51 (81%)  | 7     | 3              | 1      | 1    | 12 (19%)      |
 | **Total**| **194**   | **31**| **15**         | **6**  | **4**| **56 (22%)**  |

-**Key Insight:** All segments receive minimum 15% coverage (fairness constraint is satisfied).
+All segments receive minimum 15% coverage, satisfying the fairness constraint.
 Premium customers receive higher coverage (39%) reflecting their higher CLV, but not to the exclusion of other segments.

 ---

 ### 6.4 Top 20 Highest-Impact Customer Assignments

-**Chart Type:** Table with sparklines

-**Description:** This table lists the 20 customer-action assignments with the highest expected net value, providing transparency into which decisions drive the most value.
+The table below lists the 20 customer-action assignments with the highest expected net value, providing transparency into which decisions drive the most value.

 | Rank | Customer ID | Segment | Churn Risk | CLV  | Action          | Cost | Expected Retained CLV | Net Value |
 |------|-------------|---------|------------|------|-----------------|------|-----------------------|-----------|